HuangSJ-TY/openEuler-portal/app/en/other/privacy/index.md

 **e) Contributor License Agreement ("CLA") Signing**.
 When you participate in code contribution through the Contributor License Agreement ("CLA") signing system (click [here](https://clasign.osinfra.cn/sign/gitee_openeuler-1611298811283968340?lang=en) to learn more), you need to submit your [relevant personal data](https://clasign.osinfra.cn/privacy/corp/gitee_openeuler-1611298811283968340?lang=en) to the CLA signing system.
 We will obtain such personal data to verify whether you have signed the CLA, and to conduct relevant statistical analysis to understand how the community is operating.

 **f) Content Release**.
-When you participate in Community meetings, Community activities, contribution in the open source Community, blogs, newsgroups, or Community organization, you may submit your **photo**, **name**, **email address**, **company name**, **position**, **school**, **profile**, **region** and **Gitee ID** for posting on our website so that developers can better understand the community, quickly make contact, and participate in the community.
+When you participate in Community meetings, Community activities, contribution in the open source Community, blogs, newsgroups, or Community organization, you may submit your **photo**, **name**, **email address**, **company name**, **position**, **school**, **profile**, **region** and **code hosting platform user ID** for posting on our website so that developers can better understand the community, quickly make contact, and participate in the community.

 **g) Meetup**.
 When you apply organize an openEuler meetup, the community will collect your **name**, **phone number**, **email address**, **company**, and meetup details (including organization, agenda, date, duration, city, event scale, event form, event support, and topics) from the application form you fill in.
 The collected data will be used to contact you for the purpose of confirming your application and related matters, as well as arranging for relevant affairs, including sign-ins and nameplates.

 **h) Quick Issue Creation**.
-When you submit an issue through the community's QuickIssue service, if you submit the issue using your Gitee account, we will collect your **Gitee ID**; if you submit the issue using your email, we will collect your **email address** and **email verification code**.
+When you submit an issue through the community's QuickIssue service, if you submit the issue using your Gitee account, we will collect your **AtomGit ID**; if you submit the issue using your email, we will collect your **email address** and **email verification code**.
 In addition, we will collect issue related information (title, SIG name, scenario, repository name, and issue description).
 The above information is used for quick issue submission.
-After your issue is successfully created, we will display your **Gitee ID** or anonymous email in the description information of the issue page and the submitter field of the issue board to facilitate your search for your issue information.
+After your issue is successfully created, we will display your **AtomGit ID** or anonymous email in the description information of the issue page and the submitter field of the issue board to facilitate your search for your issue information.

 **i) Compatibility Certification**.
 When you use the compatibility certification service, we will collect your **UUID**, **user name**, **phone number** and **email address** from your openEuler account for identity verification purposes.
 Your **user name** and **phone number** will be used to notify you of the enterprise certification results, while your **user name** and **email address** will be used to inform you of the progress of the compatibility certification.
 Upon successful completion of the openEuler compatibility certification, the compatibility certification service will collect your enterprise information (including the enterprise name, business license, unified social credit code/organization code, business address, legal representative, registered capital, date of establishment, business term, **applicant's name**, **applicant's phone number**, **applicant's email address**, business registration country/region, and enterprise email address) for the purpose of enterprise certification.
 The compatibility certification service will also collect the **project leader's signature** via the certificate confirmation page for the purpose of generating your compatibility certificate.